• Home

 What are garlic scapes?

-While garlic scapes aren’t the most common vegetable, but they are definitely some of the most gorgeous.
+While garlic scapes aren’t the most common vegetable, they are definitely some of the most gorgeous.
 They have a texture similar to asparagus stems, and are tender enough to be eaten raw, while also being sufficiently sturdy to stand up to grilling, roasting, or blending.

 What do garlic scapes taste like?

 In my personal experience, garlic scapes taste like if garlic got married to chives.
 Garlic is the main flavor of course, but there is some green herbaceousness that comes through on the backend that I find so delicious.
-The flavor gets more mild as you cook it, which is why I prefer to sear my garlic scapes, but some people love to enjoy it raw!
+The flavor gets milder as you cook it, which is why I prefer to sear my garlic scapes, but some people love to enjoy it raw!

 Ingredients for this garlic scape egg soup